karmaniverous/entity-manager/README.md

   entities: {
     // Repeat this structure for each entity type.
 Valid keys match /\w+/
     transaction: {
-      // Each property of this object defines a structured index key for this
+      // Each property of the keys object defines a structured index key for
-      // entity.
-Each property value is a function expects an entity object as
+      // this entity.
+Each property value is a function expects an entity
-      // its one argument.
-In the examples below, entity attributes are
+      // object as its one argument.
+In the examples below, entity attributes
-      // destructured in the function declaration and the return value is
+      // are destructured in the function declaration and the return value is
       // expressed as a template literal.
       keys: {
         // Table HASH key.
 Note the optional shardId.